Contrast-Security-OSS/join-the-team/README.md

 * Start by forking this repository.
 * Pick a [Challenge](challenges.md) that's just right for you and your interests.
 * Commit your source with a fantastic README.md that anyone could use to get the project up and running.
-* Submit a pull request.
+* Send us a link to your project.

 # Questions/Issues
 Sometimes our instructions are obvious to us, but confusing to others.
 No worries...in this case, feel free to submit an [issue or question](https://github.com/Contrast-Security-OSS/join-the-team/issues).